Guaranteed Rent, Rent Guarantee Schemes or Rent Guarantee Insurance could have a big impact on the best way to rent out your property.

 - A rent collection service where your rent is paid on time, on the same day, every month without fail

-What is a Rent-to-Rent scheme and is it guaranteed rent?
+What is a Rent-to-Rent scheme?

 Under a Rent-to-Rent scheme, landlords let their property to an individual, company or letting agent who become the ‘tenant’ for a certain amount of time in return for a guaranteed monthly income.
 The ‘tenant’ or agent then sublets the property and manages the tenancy.
 Money is made on the difference between the rent they pay the landlord and the rent they receive from the subtenant.
 Most schemes promise to cover any void periods and maintenance costs.

 Things can go wrong in these set-ups if the middleman doesn’t have the financial resources, or inclination, to back up the guarantee.
-In the worst case scenario landlords can be stuck with tenants in their property but no rent.
+In the worst case scenario, landlords can be stuck with tenants in their property but no rent.
 If a rent-to-rent arrangement goes wrong, or the company offering the guarantee goes bust, it can be difficult for landlords to get their property back.

 The cost of not having Guaranteed Rent

-We recently compiled an infographic highlighting the costs of tenant eviction and through our research we found that between January to March this year, 35,188 possession claims were registered by landlords in England and Wales and a staggering 25% of these possession claims were escalated to a repossession being carried out by a county court bailiff.
+We recently compiled an infographic highlighting the costs of tenant eviction and through our research we found that between January to March of 2017, 35,188 possession claims were registered by landlords in England and Wales and a staggering 25% of these possession claims were escalated to a repossession being carried out by a county court bailiff.
 That’s on average a hundred rented homes visited by a court bailiff a day and being forced to leave.

 The strongest case for having financial protection against tenants not paying rent has got to be in the average time it takes for a landlord to gain possession.
 According to the Ministry of Justice, it now takes on average 41 weeks from submitting a claim to taking possession of the property.
 In worst cases scenarios across the UK, the costs of loss of rent and legal fees can be in excess of £10,000.
 That figure could then rise to £16,000 for those landlords letting property in London.